 On July 26, 2017, the Company purchased an additional 2,668 additional membership units of CSF for US\$1,334.
 Further, the Company lent CSF US\$2,000 in exchange for a senior secured convertible loan, as well as an additional US\$666 as a note payable with no set terms of repayment.
-The note payable has been repaid in full.
+The note payable was repaid in full.
 The convertible debenture bears interest at 9%, is due on May 15, 2018 and includes the right to convert the debenture into membership units at US\$500 per unit.
 The loan is pre-payable at any time by CSF; no principal payments are due prior to the Maturity Date.
 If at least US\$500 of the outstanding loan balance is not repaid by February 28, 2018, then an automatic conversion would be triggered for US\$500, plus any accrued but unpaid interest, net of any repayments towards the principal, of the loan balance at US\$500 per unit.
 If the outstanding loan balance has not been repaid before the Maturity Date, an automatic conversion would be triggered for the remaining loan balance at US\$500 per unit.
 The convertible loan is secured by a first charge on CSF's greenhouse assets and real property located in Snowflake, Arizona.
+In February 2018, the Company entered into a purchase and sale agreement to sell 100% of its interests in Aphria (Arizona) Inc. to Liberty for \$20,000.
+The transaction is expected to close in the first quarter of Aphria's 2019 fiscal year.